 Russia has changed a lot since my last visit!
 It’s been 13 years, and now I finally got myself together to travel there again.
 Just like last time, we went to Saint Petersburg – the most “European” Russian city.
 The weather was great for beginning of May – warm and sunny, with highest at about +20C.
 It was lovely!

 The city has changed quite a bit!
 It’s safe to say it’s a modern city with modern people.
 It’s very busy too – the main street (Nevsky Prospekt) was crowded at almost any time of the day. it was Russian Eastern weekend, so a lot of people visited the city for the long weekend.
 Here is our list of top things to do and where to stay in St Petersburg Russia for two days.

 Where to stay in St Petersburg Russia?

-Our second hostel was called “Wings” (“Krylja”).
+Back in 2016 we stayed at a hostel called “Wings” (“Krylja”).
 This property is located right on the main street (Address: Nevskiy Prospekt 45), in the middle of all the action!
 The best thing about this hostel is that you can walk everywhere – the location is just perfect!
 The hostel doesn’t offer breakfast, but there is a fully equipped kitchen with fridge, coffee machine, dishes etc. 24-hour grocery shops can be found everywhere, as well as cafes, bars and restaurants.